skounis/Building-Cloud-Computing-Solutions/README.md

 2. Results-Driven Structure
 3. Competent Team Members
 4. Unified Commitment (Is everyone on the same page)
+5. Collaborative Climate
+6. Standards of Excellence
+7. External Support and Recognition
+8. Principled Leadership

+Learning Objectives
+1. Identify primary factors that influence the success of a technical project

 ### Reference
 * [Teamwork: What Must Go Right/What Can Go Wrong (SAGE Series in Interpersonal Communication)](https://www.amazon.com/Teamwork-Right-Wrong-Interpersonal-Communication/dp/0803932901) by Carl Larson (Author), Frank M J LaFasto (Author)